mmalinova/Computer_Graphics/README.md

 # Computer_Graphics
-Some tasks with drawing objects at Visual Studio - Win32p projects.
+Some tasks with drawing objects at Visual Studio - Win32 Aplication.